-You must select a Domain home directory location, optimally outside the Oracle home directory.
+Use the Configuration Type screen to select a Domain home directory location, optimally outside the Oracle home directory.

-Oracle recommends that you locate your Domain home in accordance with the directory structure in What Are the Key Oracle Fusion Middleware Directories? in Understanding Oracle Fusion Middleware, where the Domain home is located outside the Oracle home directory.
+Oracle recommends that you locate your Domain home in accordance with the directory structure in What Are the Key Oracle Fusion Middleware Directories? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware, where the Domain home is located outside the Oracle home directory.
 This directory structure helps avoid issues when you need to upgrade or reinstall software.